wws2003/Research/README.md

 Run $make in the project 's root folder to have the software installed.
 You need a g++ version supports c++11

 ## Executable
-Currently, a part from test cases, there is only one excutable file: GateApproximationApp, located at GateApproximationApp/Debug/.
+Currently, a part from test cases, after any successful build, the executable file (GateApproximationApp) is located in Experiment folder.
+Shared libraries are located in Experiment/lib.
+More detailed manual is coming soon.
-Run it with the LD_LIBRARY_PATH set to $(pwd)/ModuleMathConcepts/artifact:$(pwd)/ModuleOperator/artifact:$(pwd)/ModuleAlgorithm/artifact:$(pwd)/ModuleIO/artifact:$(pwd)/ModuleEvaluate/artifact/:$(pwd)/SharedThirdParties/gmp/lib:$(pwd)/SharedThirdParties/mpfr/lib.
-At the moment (2015/10/29), not all features are available

 ### Misc
 1. This project is based on Eclipse platform.